MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/AIShell/overview.md

   new terminal window running a different version of Windows Terminal.
 - If you started Window Terminal as an administrator, the `Start-AIShell` command opens a new terminal window running Windows Terminal without elevation.
+- If you are using the default Mac Terminal, the colors may not render correctly and may be difficult to read the code generated.

 If you encounter any other issues, please report them to our [GitHub repository][03].